/tag/software

 Preinstalled Software Software Versions Description Miniconda4.11.0 (Python 3.9.7) The open-source Anaconda Distribution is the easiest way to perform Python/R data science and machine learning on Linux, Windows, and Mac OS X. R4.3.1 R is a free software environment for statistical computing and graphics.
 RStudio1.4.1106 RStudio is an integrated development environment for R, with a console, syntax-highlighting editor that supports direct code execution, and tools for plotting, history, debugging and workspace management.

-• Message Passing Interface (MPI) on Rivanna
+Message Passing Interface (MPI) and UVA HPC

 Overview MPI stands for Message Passing Interface.
 The MPI standard is defined by the Message Passing Interface Forum.
 The standard defines the interface for a set of functions that can be used to pass messages between processes on the same computer or on different computers.
 MPI can be used to program shared memory or distributed memory computers.
 There is a large number of implementations of MPI from various computer vendors and academic groups.
-MPI is supported on the Rivanna cluster.
+MPI is supported on the HPC clusters.

-• NVHPC
+NVHPC

 Compiling for a GPU Using a GPU can accelerate a code, but requires special programming and compiling.
 Several options are available for GPU-enabled programs.